joergbuchwald/VTUinterface/README.md

 As the input data is triangulated with QHull for the linear interpolation it might fail at boundaries or if a wrong input dimension is given.
 Possible solutions:

-- Check the `dim` keyword.
-Two dimensional geometries assume spatial extents in x and y.
+- In order for interpolation to work correctly providing the correct dimension (set via `dim` keyword) of the problem is crucial.
 - For some meshes it might help to adjust the number of points taken into account by the triangulation, which can be done using the `nneighbors` keyword.
 Default value is 20.
-- Especially along boundaries, nearest neighbor interpolation should be preferred.
+- Especially along boundaries, linear interpolation with the QHULL method often fails, this can be resolved bei using nearest neighbor interpolation.

 ```julia